MDMA danger, risk, safety, and benefits protecting

 MDMA side effects, danger, safety, risk, harm and toxicity

-A pre-existing defect in body temperature regulation may be a factor underlying some fatal reactions to 3,4-methylenedioxymethamphetamine.
+A pre-existing defect in body temperature regulation may be a factor underlying some fatal reactions to 3,4-methylenedioxymethamphetamine, also known as Ecstasy.
 Thyroid hyperplasia (also called Graves' disease), is a thyroid disorder that makes patients less tolerant to heat.
 As the thyroid hormone is a major regulator of thermogenesis, hyperthyroidism may predispose some people to MDMA induced hyperthermia.
 Dr. Stephen J. Kish of the University of Toronto and the Centre for Addiction and Mental Health reports in the Journal of Forensic Sciences, 2007.

 Chronically hyperthyroid rats, compared with rats with normal thyroids, have much higher maximum body temperatures and rates of death following exposure to MDMA.